linode/docs/docs/applications/containers/beginners-guide-to-LXD/index.md

 ## What is LXD?

 [LXD](https://linuxcontainers.org/lxd/) (pronounced "Lex-Dee") is a system container manager build on top of LXC (Linux Containers) that is currently supported by Canonical.
 The goal of LXD is to provide an experience similar to a virtual machine but through containerization rather than hardware virtualization.
-Compared to Docker for delivering applications, LXD offers nearly full operating-system functionality with additional features such as snapshots, live migrations and storage management.
+Compared to Docker for delivering applications, LXD offers nearly full operating-system functionality with additional features such as snapshots, live migrations, and storage management.

-The main benefits of LXD are the high density of containers that it can support and the performance it delivers compared to virtual machines.
+The main benefits of LXD are the support of high density containers and the performance it delivers compared to virtual machines.
 A computer with 2GB RAM can adequately support half a dozen containers.
 In addition, LXD officially supports the [container images of major Linux distributions](https://us.images.linuxcontainers.org/).
 We can choose the Linux distribution and version to run in the container.

-This guide covers how to install and setup LXD 3 on a Linode, and how to setup an Apache Web server in a container.
+This guide covers how to install and setup LXD 3 on a Linode and how to setup an Apache Web server in a container.

 {{< note >}}
 For simplicity, the term *container* is used throughout this guide to describe the LXD system containers.